Constraints on dark matter self-interaction from galactic core size: The SIDM solution to the core cusp problem

 \section{The SIDM solution to the core cusp problem}

-Pure CDM $N$-body simulations usually leads to an over-dense central region inside the DM haloes.
-Gravitational collapse of galaxies into the central potential of the halo lead to thermal cooling in the core region.
-This reduces the thermal pressure that can resist the collapse eventually leading to a \textit{cusp} like galactic center.
+$N$-body simulations, based on the collision-less CDM framework usually lead to an over-dense central region inside the DM haloes.
+Gravitational collapse of galaxies into the central potential of the halo causes thermal cooling in the core region.
+This reduces the thermal pressure that can resist the collapse, eventually leading to a \textit{cusp} like galactic center.
 However, observations reveal a somewhat different and more nuanced picture.
-The rotation curves of low surface brightness galaxies and late-type disk like gas-rich dwarf galaxies that are majorly DM dominated \cite{2010AdAst2010E...5D}, indicate the presence of a constant-density or mild cusp-like galactic center with a logarithmic slope of $\sim 0.2$.
+The rotation curves of low surface brightness galaxies and late-type disk like, gas-rich dwarf galaxies that are majorly DM dominated \cite{2010AdAst2010E...5D}, indicate the presence of a constant-density or mild cusp-like galactic center with a logarithmic slope of $\sim 0.2$.
 Cored DM profiles have also been inferred for the more luminous spiral galaxies \cite{Salucci:2007tm}.
-Previous works like \cite{Nakano:1997sn} have also advocated the presence of weak density cusp with a logarithmic slope $\sim 0.5 $ in large elliptical galaxies motivated from the results of HST observations.
+Previous works like \cite{Nakano:1997sn} have also advocated the presence of weak density cusps with a logarithmic slope $\sim 0.5 $ in large elliptical galaxies, motivated from the results of HST observations.
 Isolating the DM from the stellar components indicate an inner logarithmic density slope $\sim 0.5 \pm 0.13$ for clusters having weak cores \cite{Newman_2013n}.
-The core-cusp problem is the accepted moniker for this discrepancy in the literature \cite{Flores:1994flo}.
+Alternately many recent works in literature tend to resolve the dichotomy of DM density inside the galactic center by rigorous stellar modeling \cite{Tollet_2016}, studying the dynamics of dwarf galaxies \cite{Read:2018pft}, using stellar kinematics and HI rotation curves \cite{Read:2018fxs}, cosmological hydrodynamic simulations \cite{Oman:2017vkl} etc. The core-cusp problem is the accepted moniker for this discrepancy in literature \cite{Flores:1994gz}.

-Self-interactions of DM may be instrumental in thermalising the core by aiding transport of heat from the outer edges of the galaxies to the dense central region.
+Self-interaction of DM may be instrumental in thermalising the core by aiding transport of heat from the outer edges of the galaxies to the dense central region.
 This thermalisation of the central region of the DM halo causes the matter to get uniformly distributed within the region \cite{Kamada:2019wjo}.
-As we move away from the core the density falls off reducing the self interaction rate, ultimately it behaves like an effective collision less CDM towards the less dense outer edges of the isolated haloes.
-A typical estimate for the core size may be obtained by requiring at least one self interaction event per particle within the core during the lifetime history of the galactic evolution \cite{Kaplinghat:2015aga},
+As we move away from the core the density falls off, reducing the self-interaction rate and ultimately behaves like an effective collision less CDM towards the less dense outer edges of the isolated haloes.
+A typical estimate for the core size may be obtained by requiring at least one self-interaction event per particle within the core, during the lifetime history of the galactic evolution \cite{Kaplinghat:2015aga},